 |Osprey Atmos AG 65||$270||4 lb.
 9 oz.||Nylon (100D x 630D)||50, 65L||Top||8 exterior|

-The push for ever-lighter gear still leaves plenty of room luxurious packs, and the Osprey Aether AG fits the bill quite nicely.
-Its closest competitor in both price and intended use is the Gregory Baltoro.
-Both packs are heavy hauling specialists with excellent padding, organization, and durability.
-Some backpackers prefer the pivoting hipbelt on the Baltoro, although both are very comfortable.
-Further, we like the Gregory’s large zippered front pockets and it does come with an integrated rain cover (for more information, see our Baltoro 75 review).
-But the Osprey DayLid daypack easily outperforms Gregory’s hydration sleeve pack and you get better ventilation.
-Both are great options, and the final decision should come down to which of the pack’s respective strengths are more important to you.
+The constant push for lighter gear still leaves plenty of room for luxurious packs, and the Osprey Aether AG fits that bill quite nicely.
+Its closest competitor in both price and intended use is the Gregory Baltoro 75.
+Both packs are heavy-hauling specialists with excellent padding, organization, and durability.
+But the Baltoro 75 weighs less at just under 5 pounds, sports a pivoting hipbelt, has large zippered front pockets, and comes with an integrated rain cover (for more information, see our Baltoro 75 review).
+The Osprey does offer better ventilation and the DayLid daypack outperforms Gregory’s hydration sleeve pack, but overall, we give the nod to the Baltoro.

-For 2017, Arc’teryx released an update to a legendary pack: the Bora AR.
+A couple of years ago, Arc’teryx updated its legendary pack: the Bora AR.
 The largest capacity in this bag currently is 63 liters, so it can’t match the Aether in what it can carry, but the Arc’teryx sets itself apart in both technology and price.
-First, the bag has waterproof panels along the top, which provide excellent protection in bad weather, but the real innovation is in the hipbelt.
-The new RotoGlide design rotates as you hike and even slides up and down on a track to adjust as you lean forward while climbing.
-At $549, it’s out of reach for many backpackers, but the hipbelt design is something the Aether AG can’t touch (along with just about every other pack on the market).
+First, it has waterproof panels along the top, which provide excellent protection in bad weather, but the real innovation is in the hipbelt.
+The RotoGlide design rotates as you hike and even slides up and down on a track to adjust as you lean forward while climbing.
+At $549, it’s out of reach for many backpackers, but the comfort of the hipbelt design is something the Aether AG can’t touch (along with just about every other pack on the market).

-Osprey makes some of the best comfort-oriented backpacking packs, so inevitably some of the competition comes in-house.
-The Atmos AG is the closet alternative to the Aether AG, and is slightly more affordable at $270 for the 65-liter version.
-Both use the “AG” back panel, although the Atmos takes it a step further by using the suspended mesh along the hipbelt.
+Osprey makes some of the top comfort-oriented backpacks on the market, so inevitably some of the competition comes from in-house.
+The Atmos AG is the closet alternative to the Aether AG and is slightly more affordable at $270 for the 65-liter version.
+Both use the “AG” backpanel, although the Atmos takes it a step further by using the suspended mesh along the hipbelt.
 As a result, it’s the better ventilator, but the Aether’s foam padding on the hipbelt and superior organization is best when carrying a heavy load.
-For the typical backpacker that isn’t carrying more than 40 pounds consistently, the Atmos AG is the bag we prefer (we rank it #1 on our backpacking pack review).
-But the Aether still is the more comfortable and feature-rich option.
+For most backpackers who aren’t carrying more than 40 pounds consistently, the Osprey Atmos AG is the bag we prefer (we rank it #1 in our backpacking pack round-up).
+But the Aether is the more comfortable and feature-rich option.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!